-Each participant's account is credited with the participant's contributions and allocations of (a) the employer's contributions and (b) Plan earnings (losses), and charged with an allocation of administrative expenses.
-Allocations are based on participant earnings or account balances, as defined.
+Each participant's account is credited with the participant's contributions and allocations of (a) the employer's contributions and (b) Plan earnings (losses), and charged a fixed fee for reimbursable administrative expenses.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.